 Kristine Langley Mahler is a memoirist experimenting with the truth on the suburban prairie outside Omaha, Nebraska, a city ridging the backbone of the West and the Midwest.
-Her debut essay collection, Curing Season: Artifacts, was published with WVU Press on October 1, 2022.
-A second collection of essays, A Calendar is a Snakeskin, is forthcoming with Autofocus in 2023.
+Her debut essay collection, Curing Season: Artifacts, was published with WVU Press in October 2022.
+A second collection of essays, A Calendar is a Snakeskin, is forthcoming with Autofocus Books on October 31, 2023.

 Cancer sun, Aquarius moon.
 Ask her where she’s “from” and she will spread out the maps.